Amitava Kumar

 Amitava Kumar (born 17 March 1963) is an Indian writer and journalist.
-He is a professor of English at Vassar College.
+At Vassar College, he is Professor of English on the Helen D. Lockwood Chair.

 Personal life

 Kumar was born in the city of Arrah in the Indian state of Bihar on 17 March 1963 and grew up in the nearby city of Patna.
-His father, Ishwar Chandra was a Senior Bihar Bureaucrat from Jadopur, East Champaran Bihar He attended St Michael's High School.
+He attended St Michael's High School.
 In India, Kumar earned a bachelor's degree in political science from Hindu College, Delhi University in 1984.

-He holds two master's degrees in Linguistics and Literature from Delhi University (1986) and Syracuse University (1988) respectively.
+He holds two master's degrees in Linguistics and Literature from Delhi University (1986) and Syracuse University (1988), respectively.
 In 1993, he received his doctoral degree from the Department of Cultural Studies and Comparative Literature at the University of Minnesota.
-His wife Mona Ali is an economics professor at SUNY New Paltz.
 Kumar lives with his family in Poughkeepsie, New York.

-As a professor at Vassar College, Kumar has made significant connections in the writing and journalism world.
-Kumar served as a mentor to journalist Kelly Stout and Alanna Okun, a senior editor at Vox, while they were students at Vassar.

-The death of Kumar's parents had a significant effect on the content of his writing.
-He reminisced on his father and ancestors in a 2022 article for The Wire.
-In a 2024 article for Lit Hub, he compared experiencing the death of his father to various literary accounts of death, like in Blake Morrison's memoir When Did You Last See Your Father?.